saikiran-private/aws-with-images/Basic-ec2-instance-creation.md

 # Basic EC2 Instance Creation Guide

-This repository contains a simplified guide for creating AWS EC2 instances using default settings with step-by-step screenshots.
+This file contains a simplified guide for creating AWS EC2 instances using default settings with step-by-step screenshots.

 ## Overview